ibbles/LearningUnreal/Scriptable Tools Mode.md

 ## On Script Setup

-An overridable function that is run when the tool is selected in the Tools panel.
+An overridable function that is run when the tool is selected in the Tool Palette panel.
 If the tool has a Tool Property Set then this is where we should call Add Property Set Of Type and Restore Property Set Settings.
 If the tool uses a [[Transform Gizmo]] then it can be created here.
 See _Transform Gizmo_ below.